-— Photographic Society of Chattanooga continues its fall/holiday show at the Gallery at Blackwell, 71 Eastgate Loop.
+— Photographic Society of Chattanooga concludes its fall show this week at the Gallery at Blackwell, 71 Eastgate Loop.
 Society members will have their work displayed, and prints will be available for purchase.
 Gallery hours are 7:30 a.m.-5:30 p.m.
 Monday-Friday.
-The show will conclude Jan.
-5. Learn more at chattanoogaphoto.org.
+The show will run through Friday.
+Learn more at chattanoogaphoto.org.

-— Jewish Cultural Center, 5461 North Terrace, continues its exhibition "Vocabulary," featuring the work of 27 local and national artists.
+— Jewish Cultural Center, 5461 North Terrace, will conclude its exhibition "Vocabulary," featuring the work of 27 local and national artists.
 The works featured in the exhibition use different vocabularies and dialogues in different artistic mediums to engage with viewers and other artists.
 Gallery hours are 9 a.m.-4 p.m.
 Monday-Friday.
-The exhibition will run through Nov.
-30. Learn more at jewishchattanooga.com.
+The exhibition will run through Thursday.
+Learn more at jewishchattanooga.com.

 OUT & ABOUT

 — Rock City, 1400 Patten Road, Lookout Mountain, Ga., continues its annual Enchanted Garden of Lights from 4:30-9 p.m.
 Mondays-Thursdays, 4:30-10 p.m.
 Fridays-Sundays.
 The winter wonderland is illuminated by six distinct holiday realms and features festive fun for all ages.
 Tickets are sold online only, and prices are subject to change based on the day; tickets for regular night admission cost $17.95-$27.95.
 A portion of ticket proceeds will benefit the Ronald McDonald House Charities of Greater Chattanooga.
 The Enchanted Garden of Lights will run nightly through Jan.
 6. Learn more at seerockcity.com/lights.